 - Neel Kashkari, President, Federal Reserve Bank of Minneapolis

 - Noel Poyo, Deputy Assistant Secretary for Community Economic Development, U.S. Treasury Department

 Racism forms the foundation of inequality in our society.
 It limits opportunity for people of color and threatens the health of our economy.
 While the global pandemic has intensified racial and economic disparities, the killing of George Floyd in Minneapolis has galvanized people from all walks of life to address the systems and structures that enable and perpetuate these outcomes.

-Hosted by all 12 District Banks of the Federal Reserve System, Racism and the Economy is a virtual series that brings together community, business, and academic leaders to examine the economic impact of racism and advance bold ideas and concrete actions to achieve an economy that makes opportunity available to everyone.
+Hosted by all 12 District Banks of the Federal Reserve System, Racism and the Economy was a virtual series that brought together community, business, and academic leaders to examine the economic impact of racism and advance bold ideas and concrete actions to achieve an economy that makes opportunity available to everyone.